 Arthritic joints can pinch nerves leading to numbness, weakness and pain.
-A dull ache and a numb sensation in the arm may be caused by nerve irritation in the neck, similarly leg and buttock pain can be precipitated by back problems.
+A dull ache and a numb sensation in the arm may be caused by nerve irritation in the neck, similarly, leg and buttock pain can be precipitated by back problems.

 The key to helping someone with arthritis is to stay positive and be sensitive to their mental health and wellbeing.
-Pain isn’t fun, and the reality is that for most people with arthritis the condition will get worse, not better.If you are caring for someone with arthritis, HomeTouch can help.
-Simply search by postcode and browse the profiles of self-employed carers near you.
-All of the carers on our site have gone through a thorough 42-point vetting process, and only 5% are accepted.
-You choose the carer you want to work with, and we provide support with contracts, payments, and holiday and sickness cover.
+Pain isn’t fun, and the reality is that for most people with arthritis the condition will get worse, not better.If you are caring for someone with arthritis, hometouch can help.
+All of the hometouch live-in carers have gone through a thorough 42-point vetting process, and only 5% are accepted.
+You choose the live-in carer you want to work with, and we provide support with contracts, payments, and holiday and sickness cover.

 Find out more about Artritis: